Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/components/orange-navbar.md

 </header>
 {% endexample %}

+Using icons as links is possible, be sure to add the `.icon` class to the `.nav-link` element for proper alignement.

 ## Supra bar

 Another navigation can be added on top of orange navbar, it is called supar bar.
 Simply add the `.supra` class in you navbar delcaration.